ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

  * For example, you can test `alice`'s container, use `curl` in there to query Bob's webpage.
 This will return: `This is Bob's web server!`.

 You can verify the network details again by using `docker network ls` command, and then `inspect` subcommand.
+**It is useful to capture data from that interface with Wireshark all the time during this exercise, for debugging purposes!**

 Mallory's container **makes kernel-level port forwarding enabled**; this allows packets to go automatically for the correct destination as Mallory has clean ARP table.